hexu1985/Collection.Of.Cpp.Utility.Tools/alarm/blog/README.md

         }
     }
     /*
-     * If we reached the end of the list, insert the new alarm
+     * If we reached the end of the list, insert the new alarm there.
-     * there.  ("next" is NULL, and "last" points to the link
-     * field of the last item, or to the list header.)
      */
     if (first == last) {
         alarm_list.push_back(alarm);